Usually responds within 1 day

-Our place is set in a beautiful wooded valley in southern Indiana,surrounded by the Hoosier National forest; so our place is a magical place, with lots of trees, birds, wildlife and natural beauty.
+The place is set in a beautiful wooded valley in southern Indiana,surrounded by the Hoosier National forest; so our place is a magical place, with lots of trees, birds, wildlife and natural beauty.
 We cherish nature here and give gratitude every day to Mother Earth.
 It is remote and isolated, with the nearest neighbor about a mile away.
 The closest small town with a convenience/gas store is 7 miles.
 To enter the property, a ford across a small stream, the Patoka River, must be crossed, or, if the water is up, a footbridge is available.
 It is extremely quiet, tranquil and peaceful here.
 We are located 48 miles west of Louisville, KY.
 Wi-Fi is available and the feed is via unlimited optic fiber.

 Currently, the skills most needed are gardening and food processing and preservation, house work and organizing, handyman skills, cooking, equipment operation and lots of various activities for living with the land, like cutting, gathering and stacking firewood.
 There is an 80'x30' heated hoop house (high tunnel) that always needs attention.
 General farm, equipment and facilities maintenance also keep us very busy.
 A stay of 3 weeks seems about right for us, with the longest stay yet of about a year.

 The description above includes much.
 In addition, we are deeply involved with several folks and organizations on reservations in South Dakota.
-In September, we made our 8th Annual giveaway - we take donations folks in our community give, like sewing machines, fabric and notions, plus blankets and winter clothing and gardening tools, to people we have gotten to know at Pine Ridge, Cheyenne River and Rosebud reservations.
+In September, we will make our 11th Annual giveaway - we take donations folks in our community give, like sewing machines, fabric and notions, plus blankets and winter clothing and gardening tools, to people we have gotten to know at Pine Ridge, Cheyenne River and Rosebud reservations.
 We have been very supportive of the Indigenous ways and our brothers and sisters who are maintaining the old ways.
 Check out our FaceBook page: ask us for the link

 Lodging is on the second floor of a passive solar, 70'x20' building.
 There is a complete kitchen (separate from that of our own residence), a basic bathroom that is clean and tidy, a sleeping room with 2 twin beds, and a community area with a futon and another twin bed.
 The kitchen is included in a large open community area for dining and relaxing.
 The is a large deck outside with clotheslines.
 A washing machine is in the rooms/shop below.
 There is a beautiful swimming pond, with a deck, located a few hundred feet up the hill.